sindresorhus/is-online/readme.md

 - Query `myip.opendns.com` on OpenDNS (Node.js only)
 - Retrieve Apple's Captive Portal test page (Node.js only)

-When the first check suceeds, the returned Promise is resolved to `true`.
+When the first check succeeds, the returned Promise is resolved to `true`.

 ## Maintainers